wavemaker/docs/learn/how-tos/dynamic-tabs-accordions.md

 Now you can bind the dataset to the tabs widget.
 Based on the dataset, a number of Tab panes are generated.

-### Implementing a Usecase
+### Tabs Usecase

 Dynamically open new tab pages based on user interaction.
-Whenever you click the “Add New Employee” or “edit” button beneath an existing record, the editing should occur in separate tab pages that get added dynamically.
+When you click the **Add New Employee** or **edit** button beneath the existing records, the editing should occur in separate tab pages that get added dynamically.

 [![tabs preview](/learn/assets/dynamicwidgets/tabspreview.gif)](/learn/assets/dynamicwidgets/tabspreview.gif)

 #### 1. Import DB

-Navigate to the Databases section and import **Sample HR database**.
+- Navigate to the Databases section and import **Sample HR database**.
 For more information, see [Working with Databases](/learn/app-development/services/database-services/working-with-databases/).

 #### 2. Create a Partial and Configure Live Form

-1. Create a partial page with a name **PartialNewEmp**.
+- Create a [Partial](/learn/app-development/ui-design/page-concepts/partial-pages) page and name it **PartialNewEmp**.
-2. Drag and drop LiveForm and bind it to the **Employee** Entity present in the database.
+- Drag and drop LiveForm and bind it to the **Employee** Entity present in the database.
 For more information, see [Configure LiveForm](/learn/app-development/widgets/datalive/live-form/live-form-basic-usage).

 #### 3. Create a Model Variable

-Create a page and create a model variable with Entity type with the below dataset.
+Create a Page and create a Model Variable with an Entity type with the below dataset.

 [![](/learn/assets/dynamicwidgets/modelvar.png)](/learn/assets/dynamicwidgets/modelvar.png)

-#### 4. Drag and drop Tab Widget
+#### 4. Drag and Drop Tab Widget

-1. Drag and drop the tab widget.
+- Drag and drop the Tab widget.
-2. Under the Properties panel, change the **type** property to **dynamic**.
+- In the **Properties** panel, change the **Type** property to **Dynamic**.
-3. Now, bind the **dataset value** property under the properties panel to the model variable dataset (Variable created in Step3).
+- Now, bind the **Dataset Value** property in the **Properties** panel to the Model Variable dataset (Variable created in Step3).

 #### 5. Select and Bind

-1. Select **Tab Pane** and set the **content** property to the created `modelVariable -> dataset -> tabcontent`.
+- Select **Tab Pane** and set the **Content** property to the created `modelVariable -> dataset -> tabcontent`.
-2. Bind **title** to the `modelVariable -> dataset -> tabtitle`.
+- Bind **Title** to the `modelVariable -> dataset -> tabtitle`.

-#### 6. Create another Partial
+#### 6. Create Another Partial

-1. Create another Partial with the name **PartialEmp**.
+- Create another Partial with the name **PartialEmp**.
-2. Drag and drop the DataTable
+- Drag and drop the DataTable.
-3. Configure the DataTable with the **Employee**.
+- Configure the DataTable with the **Employee**.
 The Entity data source is present in the database.
-4. Ad a button in the partial
+- Add a button in the Partial.
-5. And, `onButton` click add another object to the model variable (created in Step3) to add the Tab Pane on button click.
+- And, `onButton` click add another object to the Model Variable (created in Step3) to add the Tab Pane on button click.

-For more information, see [AddItem in Model Variable](/learn/app-development/variables/model-variable#additemvalue-index)
+For more information, see [AddItem in Model Variable](/learn/app-development/variables/model-variable#additemvalue-index).

 ```js
 Partial.button1Click = function($event, widget) {